Slynchy/FNAF-JS/README.md

 # FNAF-JS
 The first FNAF game in JavaScript/HTML

-Quite far along, but still in development.
+Pretty much finished, just needs method of auth.

-Full version will use NW.js for distribution as executable for Windows, Mac and Linux, as well as Greenworks for DRM to verify the user owns FNAF on Steam.
+Will use NW.js for distribution as executable for Windows, Mac and Linux, as well as Greenworks for DRM to verify the user owns FNAF on Steam.
+Alternatively, a PHP script.

 Includes used:
   - JQuery